WittmannF/easycolab/README.md

 ## How to install
 1. Open a Google Colab Session.
-2. On a new cell of code, type:
+2. On a new cell, type:
 ```
 !pip install easycolab
 ```